carlostkd/ip-tracker/README.md

 ## How it works

-- Host the grep.php and logger.php
+- Host the grep.php and logger.php.
+- On the logger add your redirection url and your webhook.
+- Send the grep.php you can use any URL shortener to mask the file.
--
+- Done.